mamazyad/ITHelpDeskSystem/README.md

 - In case a ticket has exceeded the time allowed for it to be resolved, the IT staff responsible and the **IT Help Desk system admin are  notified**.

 ## Built with
--	Visual Studio (Version 15.5)
+-	Visual Studio (version 15.5)
--	MVC (Version 5.2.3.0)
+-	MVC (version 5.2.3.0)
+-	Entity Framework (version 6.1.3)
--	Microsoft SQL Server Management Studio (version 14.0)
+- Microsoft Asp.Net Identity (version 2.2.1)